-The shortest language programs at FSI are around six months—Spanish and Dutch, for example.
-Slightly “harder” languages take 8-10 months of full-time training, like German and French.
-For reaching professional fluency in the hardest languages to learn, like Russian and Japanese, you get even more time (up to two years).
+The shortest language programs at FSI for reaching “professional fluency” are around six months—Spanish and Dutch, for example.
+Slightly harder languages take 8-10 months of full-time training, like German and French.
+For reaching the same target score in the hardest languages to learn, like Russian and Japanese, you get even more time (up to two years).

 As you can imagine, going to language school for that much time is quite an experience.
 It almost feels like an immersion because you’re speaking a foreign language all day long, except for when you’re reading and translating.

-Many diplomats feel their worlds becomes very small during language.
+Many diplomats feel their worlds become very small during language training.
 Life exists almost exclusively of sitting in a small room with two or three colleagues and studying at home.
 The only comfort is knowing that your mind is, in fact, expanding—FSI language training is notoriously effective.

 Scoring for the ambitious

-Normally, the exact score you get after testing in your “target language” is more or less the same as what you were expected to get.
-The scale they use for grading goes from one to five: one being only able to say “hi, how are you,” while five is “speaking like a highly educated native speaker.”
+Normally, the exact score you get after testing in your target language is more or less the same as what you were expected to get.
+The scale they use for grading goes from one to five: one being only able to say “hi, how are you“ and five being able to “speak like a highly educated native speaker.”